 Driving Under the Influence (DUI)

 It is illegal to operate a motor vehicle if your blood alcohol content (BAC) is .08 or higher.
 DUI accidents also include the use of or driving while under the influence of drugs and medication.
-Alcohol was involved in 353 fatal accidents in the state in 2019.
+We can hold an at-fault driver accountable for drunk driving.

 Equipment Malfunction and Defective Parts

 If a vehicle part is not working correctly, a driver could lose control and hit other motorists.
-These accidents may be due to poor vehicle maintenance or a defective auto part, in which case you may file a product liability claim.
+These accidents may be due to poor vehicle maintenance or a defective auto part.

 Operating a Vehicle While Fatigued